-Thankfully, the times have changed.
-There’s a series of alternatives available to replace App Maker in 2022, including Google’s own AppSheet and the revolutionary no-code platform Glide Pages.
+There’s a series of alternatives available to replace App Maker in 2023, including Google’s own AppSheet and the revolutionary no-code platform Glide.
 In this article, we take a look at 8 of the best App Maker alternatives to help you decide what’s best for you:

 Glide: The Best No-Code Alternative to Google App Maker

-Glide is made of two components: Glide Apps for mobile development and Glide Pages for desktops and the web.
+Glide is made of two components: Glide Apps for mobile development across desktop and mobile.
 Together, they let you turn boring spreadsheets into powerful apps using an intuitive drag and drop interface.
 All of the heavy lifting, including maintenance and updates, is handled internally by the app builder itself: so that you can have a launch-ready app in a matter of moments.